Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

 ## Update the app: Add "Color Me" functionality

-Open **src/App.js**, replace file contents with the following code, and save your changes.
+Open **src/App.js**, replace file contents with the following code, and save the file.

 ```javascript
 import React, { Component } from 'react';